WWZW: History

 On July 22, 2004, WREL-AM-FM were sold to First Media Radio.
-On August 10, 2004, WREL-FM switched its call letters to WWZW to match co-owned station WZWW in Bellefonte, PA.
-On November 1, 2004, WWZW, still a country music station, adopted the "3WZ" branding, the same branding used by sister WZWW, an adult contemporary station.

-On February 2, 2005, First Media Radio changed WWZW's format from country to adult contemporary.
-Sister WREL-AM remained a Talk station.
+On September 9, 2004, WREL-FM switched its call letters to WWZW-FM to match co-owned station WZWW in Bellefonte, Pennsylvania.
+On November 1, 2004, WWZW, still a country music station, adopted the "3WZ" branding, the same branding used by WZWW, an adult contemporary station.
+On February 2, 2005, First Media Radio changed WWZW's format from country to adult contemporary; sister WREL remained a talk station.

-In July 2009, WWZW switched from an adult contemporary to classic hits as "Classic 96.7 3WZ".
+In July 2009, WWZW switched from adult contemporary to classic hits as "Classic 96.7 3WZ".